My hat is off to the Trump administration’s deft diplomacy in the United Nations Security Council.

 Human rights issues are vitally important, but that does not mean that the United Nations Security Council should address them.

-The UN Security Council has adopted Resolution 2249, condemning ISIS’s recent attacks and exhorting all states to prevent and suppress the group’s terrorist activities.
-The Resolution is in some ways a predictable, but contains a provision worth parsing from an international law perspective.
+On November 20, the Security Council adopted Resolution 2249, condemning ISIS’s recent attacks and exhorting all states to prevent and suppress the group’s terrorist activities.
+The Resolution is in some ways a predictable response to recent developments, but it contains one interesting provision that is worth parsing from an international law perspective.

 Earlier today, the United Nations Security Council unanimously approved a resolution supporting the recently concluded nuclear deal with Iran.
 The resolution creates the mechanism though which Iran will ultimately receive international sanctions relief once the IAEA verifies Iranian compliance with the agreement.